mobiletest2016/machine-learning-articles/articles/how-to-use-k-fold-cross-validation-with-pytorch.md

 ## Recap

 In this tutorial, we looked at applying K-fold Cross Validation with the PyTorch framework for deep learning.
-We saw that K-fold Cross Validation generates \[latex\]k\[/latex\] different situations called _folds_ using your dataset, where the data is split in \[latex\]k-1\[/latex\] training batches and 1 test batch per fold.
+We saw that K-fold Cross Validation generates $k$ different situations called _folds_ using your dataset, where the data is split in $k-1$ training batches and 1 test batch per fold.
 K-fold Cross Validation can be used for evaluating your PyTorch model more thoroughly, giving you more confidence in the fact that performance hasn't been skewed by a weird outlier in your dataset.

 Besides theoretical stuff, we also provided a PyTorch example that shows how you can apply K-fold Cross Validation with the framework combined with Scikit-learn's `KFold` functionality.
 I hope that you have learned something from it.
 If you did, please feel free to leave a message in the comments section below 💬 I'd love to hear from you.